Zyrakia/neuw/README.md

 <h1>Neuw</h1>

-Neuw is an in-development project bootstrapper that utilizes dynamic templates with embedded scripts to generate a file and folder structure to hit the ground running with in a new project.
+Neuw is an in-development project bootstrapper that utilizes dynamic templates with embedded scripts to generate a file and folder structure that enables you to hit the ground running and skip the hassle when starting a new project.

 ## So, what's in development?